 - Legislation is placed on the Calendar

 House: Bills are placed on one of four House Calendars.
-They are usually placed on the calendars in the order of which they are reported yet they don't usually come to floor in this order - some bills never reach the floor at all.
 The Speaker of the House and the Majority Leader decide what will reach the floor and when.
 (Legislation can also be brought to the floor by a discharge petition.)

 Senate: Legislation is placed on the Legislative Calendar.
 There is also an Executive calendar to deal with treaties and nominations.
 Scheduling of legislation is the job of the Majority Leader.
 Bills can be brought to the floor whenever a majority of the Senate chooses.

 House: Debate is limited by the rules formulated in the Rules Committee.
 The Committee of the Whole debates and amends the bill but cannot technically pass it.
 Debate is guided by the Sponsoring Committee and time is divided equally between proponents and opponents.
 The Committee decides how much time to allot to each person.
 Amendments must be germane to the subject of a bill - no riders are allowed.
 The bill is reported back to the House (to itself) and is voted on.
 A quorum call is a vote to make sure that there are enough members present (218) to have a final vote.
 If there is not a quorum, the House will adjourn or will send the Sergeant at Arms out to round up missing members.

 Senate: debate is unlimited unless cloture is invoked.
 Members can speak as long as they want and amendments need not be germane - riders are often offered.
 Entire bills can therefore be offered as amendments to other bills.
 Unless cloture is invoked, Senators can use a filibuster to

 defeat a measure by "talking it to death."